Keyboard shortcuts

 # ...

-Variable value are automatically resolved to numbers and booleans (strings true, false) if it is possible.
+Variable values are automatically resolved to numbers and booleans (strings true, false) where possible.